 You know the drill.
-You’re on your diet, you’re kicking butt in your workouts and right in the middle of all this good stuff, you get sick or injured.
+You’re eating well, you’re kicking butt in your workouts and right in the middle of all this good stuff, you get sick or injured.
 Now what?
+What to do after being sick?
 How do you get back on track after that illness?
 This is the question I found myself faced with this week.

 Last Saturday I had a really unfortunate accident where I choked on a bean chip and I choked so bad that I cut up my throat something terrible.
 When I shined a flashlight to the back it looked like I held a lighter back there and burned a hole in the back of my throat and the roof of my mouth.
 I was in unbearable pain for three days and excruciating pain for five more days.

 As I write this (Saturday) , a week later, I can still see the hole but I have hope that its getting smaller and getting closer to the color of the rest of my mouth.
 Slowly.
 But it still hurts and I’m still on the Advil and I’ve been on a diet of coconut cultured “yogurt” (lactose intolerant) and applesauce.
 Seriously nothing else for seven days.
 And this throat thing gave me the tiredness that I have often felt from a sore throat.
 So even though my body didn’t hurt I didn’t have any energy to work out so I haven’t done a workout since last Saturday either.

 Obviously it was easy for me to go to the “whoa is me place”.
 I texted my good friend for inspiration to get a better mood and she suggested that this happened to help “slow me down” but honestly I couldn’t buy that because I wasn’t particularly busy.
 Especially not for me.
 J So I was still bummed but I hate when I get like that so I sort of shook out of it a little bit and insisted on focusing on what I could do with this time and how I could get my head in a positive space.